Newly Admitted Graduate Students

 Graduate Student Orientation Manual

 The Graduate Student Orientation Manual is available for newly admitted students on the Graduate College website.
 The Graduate Student Orientation Manual includes instructional information regarding navigating the MyFAU portal, as well as other helpful university information.
 Students also receive a hard copy of the orientation manual at the Graduate College orientation.
 To view the current Graduate Student Orientation Manual click here.
-Please note: The current orientation manual is the 2012 -2013 edition.
-The new 2013-2014 orientation manual should be posted by July 12, 2013.
+Please note: The current orientation manual is the 2013 -2014 edition.
+The 2014-2015 orientation manual should be posted by July 12, 2014.

 New Graduate Student Orientations